Sarah Sackman: Legal career (2008–2024)

 Sackman was awarded a judicial clerk scholarship at the Supreme Court of Israel in Jerusalem, being called to the Bar at the Inner Temple in November 2008.

 From October 2008 Sackman practised as a junior barrister and housing expert at Francis Taylor Building, chambers specialising in planning law.

 In 2013, Sackman received human rights training from the British Council in Yangon, Burma.

 In 2017 the Markaz El-Tathgheef El-Eslami group (MTE) bought Golders Green Hippodrome with the intention of converting it into a mosque.
-There were a number of objections from residents who cited concerns such as parking and congestion but some opposed the move on the grounds of an Islamic centre being located in an area (Golders Green) with its large Jewish population.
+There were a number of objections from residents who cited concerns such as parking and congestion but some opposed the move on the grounds of an Islamic centre being located in an area (Golders Green) with a large Jewish population.
 Sackman, acting for MTE, said it was hard to see how it had "not been treated differently to other religious groups who have previously used the building."
 In 2021 Hillsong Church purchased the venue.

 Sackman contributed a chapter to Community-Led Generation – A Toolkit for Residents and Planners by Professor Pablo Sendra and Dr Daniel Fitzpatrick on using the law to challenge redevelopment through the courts; the book was published in 2020.

-Between September 2021 and 2024 Sackman practised as a barrister at Matrix Chambers alongside Richard Hermer (now Lord Hermer), Attorney-General for England and Wales (since 2024).
+Between September 2021 and 2024 Sackman practised as a barrister at Matrix Chambers alongside Richard Hermer (now Lord Hermer, who served as Attorney General for England and Wales between July 2024 and July 2026).
 There she worked on a number of cases mainly focused on public and environmental law.

 In 2022 Sackman worked on the appellant team in R (on the application of Coughlan) v Minister for the Cabinet Office against HMG Voter ID trials, arguing that this pilot scheme was unlawful under the Representation of the People Act (2000); the appeal was dismissed by the Supreme Court on the grounds that Section 10 enabled pilot schemes subject to Government encouragement of voter turnout where reduction in voter fraud increased voter confidence.